Accessibility statement

 This statement was prepared on 22 September 2020.

-This website was last tested on 27 September 2024 against WCAG 2.1 AA and 2.2 AA conformance.
-The test was carried out internally by the web team at Swindon Borough Council using automated tests through Siteimprove.
+This website was last tested on 6 July 2026 against the WCAG 2.2 AA standard.
+The test was carried out internally by the Web Team at Swindon Borough Council, using Siteimprove, Silktide Index recommendations and manual checks.

-We have not used an independent auditor to assess the website for both automated and manual accessibility compliance checks.
+We have not used an independent auditor to assess the website using both automated and manual accessibility checks.

 Feedback and contact information